-This Plan is applicable to all persons, customers, and properties located within the City of San Marcos Water/Wastewater Utility service area and to all persons, customers and properties using water provided by the City of San Marcos Water/Wastewater Utility.
+This Plan is applicable to all persons, customers, and properties located within the San Marcos Texas Utilities (SMTXU) water/wastewater service area and to all persons, customers and properties using water provided by SMTXU.
 The Plan is also applicable to wholesale water customers.
 Every wholesale water supply contract that the City enters into requires that the wholesale customer adopt and implement a Water Conservation Plan that conforms to the TWDBs requirements, and submit it to the TWDB.